ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 A `Material Sample` is a physical sample that is collected and retrieved from the field.
 Further observations and samplings may be performed on it.
+If a material sample is accessioned into a collection or curated for future study it is also known as a _specimen_.
 It may be tagged and stored as a specimen with an accession identifier.

 ### Example